-Chris and Tom McGovern have recently won an award to evaluate the application of the 3P Lean design method in the NHS.
-This work, funded by the Health Foundation is being led by Iain Smith, Head of the NETS, who is also studying for a PhD.
-We have recently selected the first pilot study, which will be the design of an endoscopy ward at Gateshead Foundation Trust.
+Chris and Tom McGovern have won an award to evaluate the application of the 3P Lean design method in the NHS.
+This work, funded by the Health Foundation was led by Iain Smith, Head of the NETS, who is also studying for a PhD.
+The first pilot study was the design of an endoscopy ward at Gateshead Foundation Trust.

 Newcastle University Business School was a partner in the European Regions for Innovative Productivity, which was a €3.3m EU funded project that helped small companies in the North Sea Region of Europe implement Lean.
 The partners included Ghent University (Flanders), the University of Groningen (Netherlands), Swera (Sweden), SINTEF (Norway) and Osnabruck University (Germany).
 The project finished in December 2011.
 We are currently collaborating with colleagues in Norway and Holland to investigate the simultaneous application of Lean and IT systems in engineer/make-to-order companies operating in the subsea sector, which is an important part of the Norwegian and North East economies.
 We also launched a joint MSc in Operations Management with Groningen University, which started in September 2012.

 Chris has close collaboration with Professor Amrik Sohal and Dr Peter O'Neill at Monash University in Australia.
 He has been a Visiting Professor in 2009, 2010,2011 and 2013.
 Their work has investigate Lean in healthcare and more recently innovation and operations management in the emerging regenerative health industry.
 This work involves collaboration with the medical schools at both organisations.
-Chris and Amrik are co-organisers of a Lean in Healthcare stream at the 22nd International Conference of Production Research to be held at Iguassu Falls in Brazil in July.
-They are also co-sponsoring workshops in Lean and supply chain management, which will take place in September 2013.
+Chris and Amrik were co-organisers of a Lean in Healthcare stream at the 22nd International Conference of Production Research held at Iguassu Falls in Brazil in July.

 Chris has a wide range of administrative experience.
 He has served as the Joint Director of the Newcastle/Grenoble DBA.
-He formed and led the Management of Operations, Strategy and Technology Research Group, which received Faculty recognition.
+He formed and led the Multidisciplinary Applied Research in Organisational Excellence Research Group..
 He has led the Strategy and Operations Subject Group and most recently has served as Director of Research.
 Chris completed the ABS/BAM Director of Research Development Programme and has contributed to its delivery for each of the last three years.
-He is currently enrolled on the ABS Deans and Directors' Development Programme in 2013.
+He completed the ABS Deans and Directors' Development Programme in 2013.
 He is currently Chair of the Board of Studies for the Marketing, Operations and Systems Subject Group and overseas the Business School's collaboration with Groningen University.

 Member, Research and Knowledge Exchange Committee